How to Cope with the Loss of A Dog

-If your dog passed away, you probably are feeling very lost and not sure where to turn next.
+When your dog passes away, you often feel very lost, in shock, confused, and just not sure where to turn next.

 I learned some helpful strategies that helped me deal with the loss of my beloved companion.
 I believe they can be used to help cope with your loss too.
 Here are some ways to help you through the pain of losing your dog: Taking Time to Heal, Get Help, Make a Memorial, Prayer and Meditation.

-This past year, my miniature dachshund, Reno passed away.
+This past year, my miniature Dachshund, Reno passed away.
 I was devastated and all I wanted to do was get answers.
 I had so many questions racing around in my head all at once.
 I was in a whirlwind of hurt.
 I had lost the dog that I had by my side for so many years.
 He was with me before I was married and before I had kids.
 He was just always there, and now he is not.
 Tears are still flowing today as I write this.
 I needed help to be able to keep going without my dog beside me.

 Why Does The Loss of a Dog Hurt So Much?

-When grieving the death of your faithful companion, it can be just as painful, if not more so, than grieving the loss of a human friend or family member.
+When grieving the death of your faithful companion, it can be as painful, if not more so, than grieving the loss of a human friend or family member.
 Grieving is unique to everyone.
-The method people use to cope or survive through losing a beloved pet can look very different between members of the same family.
+The method people use to cope or survive the loss of a beloved dog can be very different between members of the same family.

 Keep in mind that everyone is different and will take a different amount of time to grieve and go through the healing process of losing a dog.
-The way that we personally grieve is an expression of the love that we felt, the pain of the loss, and what we need to do to be able to move on without our faithful friend.
+The way that we personally grieve is an expression of the love that we felt, the pain of the loss, and what we need to do to be able to keep going without our faithful friend.

-Remember, your pet’s memory isn’t gone, it will remain with you forever.
-Below, I have pointed out some helpful steps to help you through the grieving process and find ways to Heal and keep the memory of your dog alive.
+Remember, your dog’s memory isn’t gone, it will remain with you forever.
+Below, I have pointed out some helpful steps to walk you through the grieving process and finding ways to heal and keep the memory of your dog alive.

 4 Ways to Cope with the Loss of a Dog